This is the multi-page printable view of this section. Click here to print.

 • Enter within 3-30 characters, including English letters, numbers, and special characters (-, _, .)

-• User Certificate: Public certificate issued by a Certificate Authority (CA)
+• User Certificate: a public certificate issued by a Certificate Authority (CA)

-• Self-issued Certificate: Certificate self-issued (Self-signed) by Samsung Cloud Platform
+• Self-issued Certificate: a certificate self-issued (Self-signed) by Samsung Cloud Platform

-• Since it is relatively insecure, it is recommended for development/testing use.
+• Since it is relatively less secure, it is recommended for development/testing use only.

 • Only one certificate can be entered in the certificate body

-• Enter the entire content including the lines from —–BEGIN CERTIFICATE—– to —–END CERTIFICATE—–
+• Enter the full content, including the lines from —–BEGIN CERTIFICATE—– to —–END CERTIFICATE—–

-User Certificate > Private KeyRequiredEnter private key information
+User Certificate > Private KeyRequiredEnter the private key information

-• Private Key can be entered in unencrypted PEM format
+• The Private Key can be entered in an unencrypted PEM format

-User Certificate > Certificate ChainRequiredEnter Certificate Chain information
+User Certificate > Certificate ChainRequiredEnter the Certificate Chain information

 • Can be omitted when using a private certificate

-• Enter the Certificate Chain in order: Intermediate (Subordinate) certificate → Root certificate
+• The Certificate Chain should be entered in the order: Intermediate (Subordinate) certificate → Root certificate

-• Public certificates must provide Certificate Chain information; only when there is no intermediate certificate (Chain CA) should use be disabled
+• For a public certificate, the Certificate Chain information must be entered; only when there is no intermediate certificate (Chain CA) should use be disabled

-• Enter the entire content including the lines from —–BEGIN CERTIFICATE—– to —–END CERTIFICATE—–
+• Enter the full content, including the lines from —–BEGIN CERTIFICATE—– —–END CERTIFICATE—–

 • If there are multiple Intermediate (Subordinate) certificates, enter each certificate’s content in order

-User Certificate > Certificate Validity CheckRequiredValidate the entered certificate’s validity
+User Certificate > Certificate ValidationRequiredValidate the entered certificate’s validity

-Self-issued certificate > Common NameRequiredEnter the domain name to be used for the certificate
+Self-signed certificate > Common NameRequiredEnter the domain name to use the certificate

 Self-issued certificate > Organization UnitRequiredEnter the organization and department that will use the certificate

-Self-issued certificate > Expiration dateRequiredEnter certificate expiration date
+Self-issued certificate > Expiration dateRequiredEnter the certificate expiration date

-Expiration AlertSelectSet whether to receive alerts before certificate expiration
+Expiration alertSelectionSet whether to receive pre‑expiration certificate alerts

-• If expiration alerts are set, an email is sent to recipients 45 days/30 days/15 days/7 days/1 day before certificate expiration
+• If expiration alerts are set, an email is sent to the recipients 45, 30, 15, 7, and 1 days before the certificate expires

-Expiration Alert > Notification RecipientRequiredSelect notification recipient when using expiration alert
+Expiration Alert > Alert RecipientRequiredSelect notification recipients when using expiration alerts

-• Enter user name in the search area to select notification recipient
+• Enter a user name in the search area to select notification recipients

 Reference

-• If the entered certificate information is not valid, you cannot create the Certificate Manager service.
+• If the entered certificate information is invalid, you cannot create the Certificate Manager service.

 • If the Private Key is encrypted, enter the decrypted value using the openssl command below.